ava-labs/avalanche-docs/docs/nodes/maintain/node-backup-and-restore.md

 #### From Local Node

-If you're running the node locally, on your desktop computer, just navigate to where the files are and copy them somewhere safe.
+If you're running the node locally, on your desktop computer, just navigate to

 On a default Linux installation, the path to them will be `/home/USERNAME/.avalanchego/staking/`, where `USERNAME` needs to be replaced